Books On My Desk: Walker Evans, Walker Evans (again), Altered Landscapes, and James Fee

 Published by the High Museum of Art, in Atlanta, in 1997

 When you donate a collection of photographs to a museum—or sell it (the auction house Christie’s is involved here in some way)—they put a book out.
-Simple Secrets is such a book but it is also a nice, easy to carry summary of the breadth of Walker Evans’ career and as such an excellent companion to Decade by Decade, reviewed above.
+Simple Secrets is such a book but it is also a nice, easy-to-carry summary of the breadth of Walker Evans’ career and as such an excellent companion to Decade by Decade, reviewed above.

-As Decade by Decade_mentions, Evan’s was indifferent at best to print quality or even keeping track of his prints, thus it is hard to judge a book reproduction based on “vintage” prints.
+As Decade by Decade mentions, Evans was indifferent at best to print quality or even keeping track of his prints, thus it is hard to judge a book reproduction based on “vintage” prints.
 However, when the images look right they look very right.
 Interestingly, given Evan’s haphazard approach to print quality, he seems to have been quite a bit more particular about book design, including fonts.
 This book’s “size and general character” is based on his early books.
 Furthermore, “Walker Evans was concerned with the minute production details of books presenting his work, including the selection of typefaces.
-A similar cutting of Walbaum,” the font used in this book, “was used in _American Photographs,” Evans’ major early publication.
+A similar cutting of Walbaum,” the font used in this book, “was used in American Photographs,” Evans’ major early publication.

 The full exhibition sets to be represented here, with a section at the end of smaller images, a half-dozen or so to a page, representing the ones that did not appear in the catalog’s main section.